-If you have ever thought about joining a yoga class now is a perfect time!
+If you’ve ever thought about starting Yoga or Pilates, now is the perfect time!

-Book in for a Beginners Yoga class this week at our Ballincollig or City Centre studio!
+Book in for a Beginners Yoga, Mat Pilates, or Reformer Pilates class this week at our City Centre, Ballincollig, or Carrigaline studios!

 What is Yoga?